bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 -- Maximum mismatch count which will still allow a full match to be performed : 2
 -- How accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment: 30
 -- How accurate the match between any adapter etc. sequence must be against a read: 15
-- Select Trimmomatic operation to perform
+- Select Trimmomatic operation to perform : insert Trimmomatic option
--- TRAILING:20
+-- TRAILING: 20
--- MINLEN:32
+-- MINLEN: 32

 ![trim1](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_Trim_1.png)
 ![trim2](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_Trim_2.png)